Dieterbe/influx-cli/README.md

-commandline client for influxdb, in Go similar to mysql, pgsql, etc
+commandline client for influxdb, in Go similar to mysql, pgsql, etc. except suckier, for now.

 features
 --------